-Like Isle of Armor, the content in The Crown Tundra is quite similar for Pokémon Sword and Shield.
-In terms of version exclusive Pokémon, Sword players will be able to catch Omanyte, Omastar, Bagon, Shelgon, Salamence.
-Shield players on the other hand will be able to watch Kabuto, Kabutops, Gible, Gabite, Garchomp.
+Like Isle of Armor, the content in The Crown Tundra is quite similar between Pokémon Sword and Shield.
+In terms of version-exclusive Pokémon, Sword players will be able to catch Omanyte, Omastar, Bagon, Shelgon, and Salamence.
+Shield players on the other hand will be able to watch Kabuto, Kabutops, Gible, Gabite, and Garchomp.

-A more notable difference between the Sword and Shield versions are the Legendary Pokémon you’ll be able to encounter in the game’s new Dynamax Adventures.
-Sword has the legendaries Ho-Oh, Latios, Groudon, Dialga, Tornadus, Reshiram, Xerneas and Solgaleo, while Shield has Lugia, Latias, Kyogre, Palkia, Thundurus, Zekrom, Yveltal and Lunala.
+More notable differences between the Sword and Shield versions are the Legendary Pokémon you’ll be able to encounter in the game’s new Dynamax Adventures.
+Sword has the legendaries Ho-Oh, Latios, Groudon, Dialga, Tornadus, Reshiram, Xerneas, and Solgaleo, while Shield has Lugia, Latias, Kyogre, Palkia, Thundurus, Zekrom, Yveltal, and Lunala.